polschkk/bert-authorship-attribution-pr.ai/README.md

 analysis, truncation risk, duplicate detection, and dataset quality checks.
 Run independently, no prior steps required.

-### `baseline.ipynb` - BERT Fine-tuning
+### `baseline_bert.ipynb` - BERT fine-tuning
 Multi-seed training of `bert-base-uncased` on both datasets.
-- Tokenization with max length 512
+- Tokenization with max length 512 for the final multiclass experiments
 - 3 random seeds, best seed selected by macro F1
 - Saves per-seed metrics, best model checkpoints, and label maps
 - Computes confusion matrices and per-class accuracy

-### `baseline_modernbert.ipynb` - ModernBERT Fine-tuning
+### `baseline_modernbert.ipynb` - ModernBERT fine-tuning
-Same pipeline as `baseline.ipynb` but for `answerdotai/ModernBERT-base`.
+Same pipeline as `baseline_bert.ipynb` but for `answerdotai/ModernBERT-base`.
-- Max sequence length 1,500 for training (covers >95% of PAN25)
+- Max sequence length 1,500 in the experiment pipeline
 - Eager attention mode required for compatibility
-- Mixed precision (fp16) for inference; fp32 for attribution
+- Mixed precision used where appropriate; attribution is run in fp32 where needed for stable gradients

-### `attribution.ipynb` - BERT Attribution
+### `attribution_bert.ipynb` - BERT attribution
 Runs three attribution methods on the full validation sets using the best BERT model.
 - **Integrated Gradients (IG):** gradient-based, 15 interpolation steps
 - **GradientSHAP:** gradient-based, 10 random baseline samples
 - **Attention Rollout (AR):** manual Q/K computation (SDPA workaround)
-- Saves ratios CSV and full attributions JSON per dataset
+- Saves raw attribution JSON and ratio CSV per dataset
+- Token ratios use four categories internally: content, punctuation, stopword, newline.
+For BERT, newline ratio is 0.000

-### `attribution_modernbert.ipynb` - ModernBERT Attribution
+### `attribution_modernbert.ipynb` - ModernBERT attribution
-Same as `attribution.ipynb` but for ModernBERT.
-Key technical differences:
+Same attribution structure as `attribution_bert.ipynb`, adapted for ModernBERT.
-- Sequences truncated at 1,500 tokens (memory constraint: quadratic attention)
+- Sequences truncated at 1,500 tokens for memory reasons
 - `internal_batch_size=1` for IG (OOM prevention)
 - Manual loop for GradientSHAP (no `internal_batch_size` parameter)
-- `attention_mask.expand()` required (ModernBERT does not broadcast mask shapes)
+- `attention_mask.expand()` required because ModernBERT does not broadcast mask shapes in the same way
+- Byte-level tokens are decoded before ratio computation, so tokens such as `Ġthe` and `Ċ` are handled correctly
+- Newline tokens are saved as a separate raw audit category

-### `attribution_enhanced.ipynb` - BERT Attribution analysis
+### `attribution_analysis_bert.ipynb` - BERT attribution analysis
-Loads outputs from `attribution.ipynb` and performs 12 dimensions of analysis.
+Loads outputs from `attribution_bert.ipynb` and performs the analysis used in the BERT report.
-Covers token heatmaps, POS analysis, lexical sophistication, attribution concentration, cross-method agreement, vocabulary fingerprints, positional analysis, and statistical testing.
+Covers token heatmaps, POS analysis, lexical sophistication, attribution concentration, cross-method agreement, vocabulary fingerprints, positional analysis, statistical testing, and summary plots.

-### `attribution_enhanced_modernbert.ipynb` - ModernBERT Attribution analysis
+### `attribution_analysis_modernbert.ipynb` - ModernBERT attribution analysis
-Same analysis pipeline as `attribution_enhanced.ipynb` adapted for ModernBERT.
+Same analysis pipeline as `attribution_analysis_bert.ipynb`, adapted for ModernBERT.
-Includes an additional section comparing ModernBERT content ratios to BERT.
-Note: ModernBERT uses GPT-2 style tokenisation (Ġ prefix for word-initial tokens instead of BERT's ## suffix for subword continuations).
+The notebook keeps newline as an audit category but uses non-newline-normalised content, punctuation, and stopword ratios for thesis-facing lexical plots and BERT-vs-ModernBERT comparisons.

 ## How to run

-Upload the `data/` folder to `My Drive/ap-thesis/data/` (or adjust the `ROOT` path variable at the top of each notebook).

 Run in the following order: